Severson-Group/docs.amdc.dev/source/getting-started/user-guide/amds-interface.md

 ```C
 #include "drv/gpio_mux.h"
 ```
 Place the code below into your custom user app init function.
 Modify the the first variable in the function call to match the physical port connection joining the AMDC with the AMDS.
+Note this is zero index and the GPIO port per the silk screen is 1's indexed!

 ```C
     // Configure GPIO mux